-The Slumberjack Nightfall 2 is an interesting tent with some strong upsides.
+The Slumberjack Nightfall 2 is an impressive tent with some definite upsides.
 It has a unique, exoskeleton design that puts the poles on the outside of the fly; this means that it can be pitched in the rain without getting the inside of the tent wet.
 It also comes with more space than its single door configuration and dimensions seem to suggest.
 Plus, even for a budget tent, it comes in at a below-average price, earning it a Best Buy Award.
-There are other roomier tents out there, like the REI Passage 2, but there are few that come with the intrigue of this model.
+There are other roomier tents out there, but there are few that come with the intrigue of this model.

 Slumberjack Nightfall 2 Review